Sailor (song): Anne Shelton

-Shelton had spent four weeks at #1 UK with "Lay Down Your Arms" in 1956 but had since only had one further chart record: "The Village of St. Bernadette" #27 in 1959, when her version of "Sailor" reached #10 in January 1961.
-Although she'd been recording since 1943 "Sailor" was only her fifth UK chart appearance as her most intense period of popularity had pre-dated regulated record-sales chart formatting in the UK, and "Sailor" would mark Shelton's final chart appearance.
+Shelton had spent four weeks at number 1 UK with "Lay Down Your Arms" in 1956, but had since only had one further charting record, "The Village of St. Bernadette" number 27 in 1959, when her version of "Sailor" reached number 10 in January 1961.
+Although she had been recording solo since 1943, "Sailor" was only her fifth UK chart appearance, as her most intense period of popularity had predated the UK singles chart, and "Sailor" would mark Shelton's final chart appearance.